mmazemoon/feathernote/README.md

 ### Phase 4: Searching for Notes (~2 days)
 I'll need to add `search` routes to both the Notes and Notebooks controllers.
 On the Backbone side, there will be a `SearchResults` composite view which has `NotesIndex` and `NotebookIndex` subviews.
-These views will use plain old `notes` and `notebook` dcollections, but they will fetch from the new `search` routes.
+These views will use plain old `notes` and `notebook` collections, but they will fetch from the new `search` routes.

 [Details][phase-four]